Counseling Education

 Prior to 2010, among public high schools in the region, Montgomery Blair High School was the high school located in the census-designated place of Silver Spring.
 It is nationally recognized for its Communication Arts Program and its Science, Mathematics, and Computer Science Magnet Program, the latter of which perennially produces a large number of finalists and semi-finalists in such academic competitions as the Regeneron Science Talent Search.

 Saint Francis International School St. Camillus Campus, serving kindergarten through 8th grade, is in Silver Spring.
 It was formerly St. Camillus School, which was operated by sisters of Notre Dame de Namur and opened in 1954.
 In the middle of the 1960s it had up to 1,200 students.
 Working-class people were the main clientele.
-The student population was decreasing by the 1980s as working-class people moved from the area.
+The student population was in decline by the 1980s as working-class people moved from the area.
 By the same decade the teachers were mostly lay staff.
 In the decade of the 2000s the school's financial situation deteriorated.
 In 2010 the school had 260 students.
 It merged into Saint Francis International, which opened in 2010; at that time all teachers had to reapply for their jobs.
 In 2010 Saint Francis International had 435 students at all campuses.
 In 2014 it had 485 students at all campuses; over 70% the students were of parents born abroad.

 A portion of the Montgomery College, the Takoma Park/Silver Spring campus, is located in the Silver Spring; the rest of the campus located in Takoma Park.
 The community college is Montgomery County's main institute of higher education; the main campus is in the county seat of Rockville.
 The campus of the National Labor College is in the White Oak neighborhood in the outer reaches of Silver Spring.